 - Design-orientated – can offer solutions and input in the design process via their in-depth knowledge of authoring tools.

 - Business-minded – they can streamline authoring processes and consider how to set up reusable elements and templates to speed up production.

 Bonus skills: Experience with Learning Platforms and upload processes, able to carry out basic edits to content, interested in design and learning design

 Could be making the leap from: one authoring tool to another!

 Make sure your authoring software isn’t holding your team back – are they experiencing these common authoring challenges?

 4 ways to structure your elearning production team

-We see many different team elearning team configurations across our customer base.
+We see many different elearning team configurations across our customer base, and each has their own team needs.
 Here are four popular combinations of the roles above, each with different merits.

 Option 1: Two-person elearning team

 Graphic artist & learning designer dream team, where both are able to produce content in an authoring platform.